mohamedmansour/fb-exporter/README.md

 photo in a nice collage, and export everyone at the same time without any manual process, or you can pick and choose anyone.

+ - Not only exports your friends emails, it exports your contacts phone numbers, emails, end IM screen names such as Google Talk, Yahoo, ICQ, Skype, QQ, and MSN (Windows Live Messenger, Hotmail).

+ - There are error handling routines as well, if Facebook doesn't like what your doing, it will stop instantaneously!
+You can start it back again next day or in a couple of hours.

+ - The results are cached, so if you want to continue the process some other time, then no worries, it will continue from the last processed contact.

-I have refactored some portions of the code and added comments where applicable I have added a better UI.
+ - I have refactored some portions of the code and added comments where applicable I have added a better UI.
 For example, a Facbook style dialog instead of the custom one made before.
 I have changed the way the process works too.

-There are error handling routines as well, if Facebook doesn't like what your doing, it will stop instantaneously!
-You can start it back again next day or in a couple of hours.

-The results are cached, so if you want to continue the process some other time, then no worries, it will continue from the last processed contact.

 How to download
 ---------------